hollowness-inside/m3u8_download/README.md

 Downloads segments from .m3u8 files and combines them into a single video using ffmpeg.

+# DISCONTINUED!
+I have discontinued working on this tool, as I have [rewritten it in Go](https://github.com/hollowness-inside/m3u8).
+Moving forward, my focus will be solely on the Go version.
+You should check it out as well, because the Go version is much faster at downloading.

 ## Features

 - **Extremely Fast**: Utilizes [asyncio](https://docs.python.org/3/library/asyncio.html) and concurrent downloads